EugeneKay/scripts/nagios-static/README.md

 Installation
 ------------

-  * Put index.html somewhere web-servable
+  * checkout repo somewhere web-servable
+  * symlink nagios' image/ and stylesheets/ from htdocs into assets/
   * Create a dynamic/ folder which can be written into
   * Modify dynamic.sh' USER variable to suit.
 Must exist in nagios with CGI read permissions
   * Invoke dynamic.sh via cron.
-Every 5-15 minutes is suggested.
+Every 5-15 minutes is suggested